crispab/agile-games/Learning.md

 In hindsight, the url approach had been easier to implement but user experience had suffered somewhat.

+When all of a sudden some messages never come from the server, despite the broadcast, it may be a problem with serialization.
+As with REST, keep a set of classes meant for transportation.

 ## Micronaut

 I have built several services on Spring Boot but there is a new